A series of free, online High School Geometry Video Lessons and solutions.

 Instructions on how to construct a line parallel to a given line through a given point.

 Altitudes are defined as perpendicular line segments from the vertex to the line containing the opposite side.
 In each triangle, there are three triangle altitudes, one from each vertex.
 In an acute triangle, all altitudes lie within the triangle.
 In a right triangle, the altitude for two of the vertices are the sides of the triangle.
 In an obtuse triangle, the altitude from the largest angle is outside of the triangle.

-Using a compass and a straight edge to create the altitudes of an obtuse triangle.
+Use a compass and a straight edge to create the altitudes of an obtuse triangle.
 One of the altitude will lie inside the triangle and other two altitudes will lie outside the triangle.

 A median is a line segment from the vertex to the midpoint of the opposite side in a triangle.
 In every type of triangle, the median will be contained within the polygon, unlike altitudes which can lie outside the triangle.
 When constructing a median, we first find the midpoint of the side opposite the desired vertex, then use a straightedge to connect the midpoint and the vertex.

 How to define a median in a triangle.